-Hours) This course focuses on assessment and intervention skill development for social work practice with children and families who have experienced abuse and neglect or are atrisk of abuse and neglect.
-Clinical intervention strategies and dilemmas in role expectations of social work and dilemmas in role expectations of social work practitioners are analyzed.
+SW 515 Child Abuse and Neglect: Protective Services (3 Hours) This course focuses on assessment and intervention skill development for social work practice with children and families who have experienced abuse and neglect or are at-risk of abuse and neglect.
+Clinical intervention strategies and dilemmas in role expectations of social work practitioners are analyzed.
 Attention is given to evaluation and use of research content in prevention and intervention services and programs.